silverganon/Hello-World/README.md

 # Hello-World
 test

-So this is my first git using this website, this should start in the branch, so yeah.....
+So this is my first git using this website, [conflict conflict ] this should start in the branch, so yeah.....

+Now this is modifying the main, before merching it into the Branch, and above should create a conflict.